 Using either FI, the frailest database overall was All of Us which also had the most females and skewed towards older ages.
 Pharmetrics+ had an absolute difference in frailty that was 0.9% and 2% less than All of Us by eFI and VAFI, respectively.
 The least frail database by either FI measure was IMRD-THIN, though only marginally because this database strongly resembled the frailty distribution of UKBB.
 Despite skewing younger in age, IMRD-EMIS had the highest frailty among the UK databases.
 By sex, Figure 2a shows that females had slightly higher frailty and pre-frailty in the US databases, but were indistinguishable from males in the UK databases for the VAFI.
 For the eFI, males and females were generally indistinguishable across frailty categories (Figure 2b).

 In our sensitivity analysis of the UK samples which had three years of data, we show that using a three-year lookback period decreases the proportion who were robust at all ages.
 The difference at the oldest age groups was from approximately 5% fewer robust in UKBB to >10% fewer robust in the IMRD-EMIS data.
+[What about measurements?]
 The US samples were limited in their lookback period to one year, All of Us because of the recency of the study start and Pharmetrics+ due to the lack of ability to follow people from one insurance plan to the next.
 However, longer lookback in US data likely would elicits little to no change in frailty, similar to the VA validation studies (8).

 Interactive results can be found at: https://roux-ohdsi.observablehq.cloud/interactive-frailty-indices/